Release Notes 3.0.0

 -

-requires a second parameter (the current class) and no longer
+longer requires a second parameter (the current class)

 inside the main-xls files definition.